Send an email to email@example.com.

-If you would like to complain, please send us an email or chat on our Discord server.
+If you would like to complain, please send us an email.
 If anyone complains about us to you (unsure why they wouldn't contact us directly), please send them our way.
 If we only have complaints from one person, it is challenging for us to make improvements.

 EVIX has two types of peers, local and remote.
 Local peers have a Free Range Cloud (Fremont, Vancouver) or iFog (Zurich, Frankfurt) VPS and have requested a complimentary cross-connect to the EVIX switch.
 Some peers also connect via physical cross-connect or other custom methods at our Fremont and Amsterdam locations.
 We are happy to discuss alternate methods.
 Currently, all of our physical cross-connects are 1G copper, but we can support various types of fibre at 1G and 10G as well (though a 10G connection would be of little benefit over a 1G connection).

 Remote peers use a Layer 2 Tunneling Protocol to connect to the EVIX switch without a physical presence.
 Supported tunnelling protocols are EoIP, OpenVPN, VXLAN and ZeroTier.
 Note that GRE and GRE-TAP are not supported and will never be due to ongoing issues.
 We are open to supporting other methods, however.
 All peers, local and remote, use BGP to exchange routing information with each other and the EVIX route servers.